AI Use Cases/Logistics

 ROI & Revenue Impact

-Within 90 days of deployment, your Operations team eliminates 6-8 hours of daily manual document processing, reducing dock-to-stock variance and freeing dispatch bandwidth to focus on load optimization instead of paperwork bottlenecks.
-Driver utilization improves 18-25% as trucks spend less time idle waiting for document clearance, directly lowering your freight cost per unit by capturing the 15% empty-mile reduction benchmark across your fleet.
-Claims ratio drops 20-30% because shipment detail mismatches and missing certifications get caught before freight moves, protecting margin on every load.
-OTDR improves 3-5 percentage points as dispatch moves loads 2-3 hours faster without manual review delays.
+The 90-day working targets, set against your own baseline: 6-8 hours of daily manual document processing eliminated, reducing dock-to-stock variance and freeing dispatch bandwidth for load optimization instead of paperwork bottlenecks.
+Driver utilization is targeted to improve 18-25% as trucks spend less time idle waiting for document clearance - a gain that flows straight into freight cost per unit.
+Claims ratio is targeted to drop 20-30% because shipment detail mismatches and missing certifications get caught before freight moves, protecting margin on every load.
+OTDR follows, because dispatch moves loads hours faster without manual review delays.

-Over 12 months, the compounding effect becomes material: your team processes 50,000+ documents annually with zero re-keying, eliminating $180K-$240K in labor costs while reducing detention/demurrage leakage by $120K-$160K through faster exception detection.
-Carrier procurement gains invoice accuracy that prevents $80K-$140K in unauthorized charges from reaching payment.
-Driver utilization gains compound as your capacity constraints ease, allowing you to bid on higher-margin freight lanes that you previously had to decline due to dispatch bottlenecks.
-The system becomes self-improving - each document processed makes the next one faster and more accurate.
+Over 12 months, the planning math compounds.
+For an operation processing 50,000+ documents annually, zero re-keying is modeled at $180K-$240K in recovered labor cost, plus $120K-$160K less detention and demurrage leakage through faster exception detection - stated assumptions to validate against your own volumes, not promises.
+Carrier procurement gains invoice accuracy modeled to keep $80K-$140K in unauthorized charges from reaching payment.
+Driver utilization gains compound as capacity constraints ease, letting you bid on higher-margin freight lanes you previously had to decline due to dispatch bottlenecks.
+The system is self-improving - each document processed makes the next one faster and more accurate.

 Target Scope